Monica Everson, Principal

 “Leading with Heart, Spirit and Pride”

 MV is proud of its many accomplishments: California State Distinguished School Award for Academic Excellence, National Blue Ribbon Award, California Business for Educational Excellence, our local CLASSI (Clovis Assessment System for Sustained Improvement) and our PBIS Platinum award.
 Our success is due largely because of our Instructional Leadership Team of teachers, support staff, and administrators who continue to deepen their collaboration efforts through PLC’s (Professional Learning Communities).
 PLC meetings have strengthened our ability to maintain high standards and expectations for student achievement.
 PLC’s provide the venue for our team to share effective instructional strategies/processes, and make informed decisions in a collaborative style.
 The curriculum at Mountain View is not only aligned with the State Frameworks and Content Standards for all subject areas, but is also aligned with district benchmarks and assessments.

 Our school offers a variety of programs for students requiring additional support and/or enrichment.
-Individualized attention is given through various programs and services such as GATE (Gifted and Talented Education), AR Club (Accelerated Reader), Special Education, Resource Specialist Program (RSP), Counseling, SST (Student Study Team), Academic Co-Curricula teams, and during/after school intervention in the curriculum areas of Math and Reading.
+Individualized attention is given through various programs and services such as GATE (Gifted and Talented Education), AR Club (Accelerated Reader), Special Education, Resource Specialist Program (RSP), Counseling, SST (Student Study Team), All 4 Youth services, Academic Co-Curricula teams, and during/after school intervention in the curriculum areas of Math and Reading.